 I’m Kol Peterson, the owner of Accessory Dwelling Strategies LLC; a company dedicated to ADU related education, advocacy and consulting.

-My wife and I live in an ADU that we built in 2010 in Portland, Oregon.
-I also own Caravan- The Tiny House Hotel with my wife, who manages the hotel full time.
+My wife and I lived for seven years in an ADU that we built in 2010 in Portland, Oregon.

 Professional ADU Experience